 Newtown Creek Nature Walk

-There are no bathrooms available at the Newtown Creek Nature Walk, everything is outdoors and there is no cover.
-There are picnic tables and benches.
+There are no bathrooms available at the Newtown Creek Nature Walk, everything is outdoors and there is no cover but there are picnic tables and benches perfect for gathering and group lunches.
 The Nature Walk is open to the public during daylight hours, 365 days a year.

-We have found that a to the Nature Walk is best with groups of 30 or less.
+We have found that Nature Walk tours are best with groups of 30 or less.
 If there are more students in your group, please contact us for the best way to proceed.

 Hunters Point South Parks

 Located in Long Island City where the fast-moving East River and the calm mouth of Newtown Creek meet, this park has the first public access point to the Creek in Queens and is designed to provide coastal habitat for wildlife and incorporate resilient design strategies that address stormwater management, rising sea levels, and pressures related to increasing density.